Traffic in and out of a hospital or healthcare facility on a daily basis is hectic and constant.

 Environmental factors to consider when choosing the best plants for healthcare facilities include site location, sun exposure, soil condition, whether irrigation is available, and whether or not the plant is growing in urban conditions like high traffic areas near concrete.

 In areas where your facility may desire large swaths of annuals, being able to access it for the addition of soil amendments is also important.

 The best plants for healthcare facilities should never negatively impact the safety or security of a hospital environment.

 This means plants that grow wild and cover windows or doorways in an invasive way would not be appropriate.
 This is why paying attention to plants’ specific growth habits when choosing them is important.

 As a rule, plants should never block windows, walkways, fire department connections, hydrants, drive lanes or entrances, and exits.

 Snow & Salt Concerns

-Determining the best plants for healthcare facilities in Northeast Ohio means always keeping in mind the four seasons, particularly winter.
+Determining the best plants hospital landscaping in Northeast Ohio means always keeping in mind the four seasons, particularly winter.